 b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following: [] i.
+To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following: i.
 Paying based on a child's enrollment rather than attendance.
-Describe the policy or procedure. [] ii.
+Describe the policy or procedure. [ ] i.
+I dying based on a clind's emoniment rather than attendance.
+Describe the policy of procedure. [ ] ii.
 Providing full payment if a child attends at least 85 percent of the authorized time.
-Describe the policy or procedure. [] iii.
-Providing full payment if a child is absent for five or fewer days in a month.
-Describe the police
+Describe the policy or procedure.